Exactification of Stirling's Approximation for the Logarithm of the Gamma Function

 \section{Abstract}

 Exactification is the process of obtaining exact values of a function from its complete asymptotic expansion.
-Here Stirling's approximation for the logarithm of the gamma function or $\ln \Gamma(z)$ is derived completely whereby it is composed of the standard leading terms and an asymptotic series that is generally truncated.
-Nevertheless, to obtain values of $\ln \Gamma(z)$, the remainder must undergo regularization.
-Two regularization techniques are then applied: Borel summation and Mellin-Barnes (MB) regularization.
-The Borel-summed remainder possesses an infinite convergent sum of exponential integrals and discontinuous logarithmic terms across Stokes sectors and lines, while the MB-regularized remainders possess one MB integral, which is better to compute, and similar logarithmic terms.
-The MB integrals are valid over overlapping domains of convergence.
-Hence, two MB-regularized asymptotic forms can be used to evaluate $\ln \Gamma(z)$.
-Despite having to truncate the Borel-summed remainder, it is found that all the remainders combined with (1) the truncated asymptotic series, (2) the leading terms of Stirling's approximation and (3) their logarithmic terms yield identical values of $\ln \Gamma(z)$.
-In the few cases where the accuracy falls away, it is mostly due to a very high value for the truncation parameter, which results in the cancellation of redundant decimal places.
-Where possible, all the asymptotic forms yield the same values as the LogGamma routine in Mathematica.
+This work studies the complete form of Stirling's approximation for the logarithm of the gamma function, which consists of standard leading terms plus a remainder term involving an infinite asymptotic series.
+To obtain values of the function, the divergent remainder must be regularized.
+Two regularization techniques are introduced: Borel summation and Mellin-Barnes (MB) regularization.
+The Borel-summed remainder is found to be composed of an infinite convergent sum of exponential integrals and discontinuous logarithmic terms from crossing Stokes sectors and lines, while the MB-regularized remainders possess one MB integral, with similar logarithmic terms.
+Because MB integrals are valid over overlapping domains of convergence, two MB-regularized asymptotic forms can often be used to evaluate the logarithm of the gamma function.
+Although the Borel-summed remainder is truncated, albeit at very large values of the sum, it is found that all the remainders when combined with (1) the truncated asymptotic series, (2) the leading terms of Stirling's approximation and (3) their logarithmic terms yield identical values that agree with the very high precision results obtained from mathematical software packages.

-: Asymptotic series, Asymptotic form, Borel summation, Complete asymptotic expansion, Discontinuity, Divergent series, Domain of Convergence, Exactification, Gamma function, Mellin-Barnes regularization, Regularization, Remainder, Stokes discontinuity, Stokes line, Stokes phenomenon, Stokes sector, Stirling's approximation
+: Asymptotic series, Asymptotic form, Borel summation, Complete asymptotic expansion, Discontinuity, Divergent series, Domain of convergence, Exactification, Gamma function, Mellin-Barnes regularization, Regularization, Remainder, Stokes discontinuity, Stokes line, Stokes phenomenon, Stokes sector, Stirling's approximation